capactio/capact/docs/terminology.md

 # Terminology

-This document lists and explains all terms used through the Voltron documentation.
+This document lists and explains all terms used through the Capact documentation.

 > There are only two hard things in Computer Science: cache invalidation and naming things.
 >